erszcz/docsh/notes.md

 https://github.com/erszcz/docsh/README.md if unsure about the installation steps or what user_default is.

-If you want to call docsh as a library, please refer to docsh_shell.
+If you want to call docsh as a library, please refer to docsh_erl.
 (TODO) As of now it's the only way to use docsh from Elixir's iex.

 ## Types